 - Welcome letter text before the first weekly meeting (ENG)

-- contact other organisations and visit their events
+- Contact other organizations and visit their events

-- organise your own event/ go to your areas event
+- Organize your own recruitment event or go to your area’s event

-- send your new members to Introduction to Guiding and Scouting course or Guide and Scout Leader Basic Training, First Aid and rescue trainings
+- Send the new members to Introduction to Guiding and Scouting course or Guide and Scout Leader Basic Training, First Aid and rescue trainings

-- organize skills training in all the same skills that the new leaders will be teaching the children in the near future.
+- Organize skills training in all the skills that the new leaders will be teaching the children in the near future

-- give responsibility.
+- Give responsibility.
 What ever you do with new adults, do it in the scout way.
 Scouting is learning by doing.
 Encourage them taking initiative and bringing one’s own knowledge and experience in right now.
-Step back but keep inviting initiative and fill in the gaps that might stop the movement.
-Don’t just invite in and then leave in the middle of empty space.
+Step back but keep supprting and fill in the gaps if needed.

-- if you have english speaking group with english speaking leders in your local group, your local group is multilangual.
+- If you have an English speaking group with English speaking leaders in your local group in Finland, your local group is multilingual.
 All information belongs to everybody.
-Figure out how you most efficiently communicate in many languages at the same time without making fellow scouts feel discirimated or left out.
+Figure out how you most efficiently communicate in many languages at the same time without making fellow scouts feel discririmated or left out.

 How to start a new group?

-- contact the local school and/ or kindergarten and ask if you could go for a visit and make a short introduction to scouting and guiding
+- Contact the local school and/or kindergarten and ask if you could go for a visit and make a short introduction to guiding and scouting.

 Want to start a new group in English?

-- deliver your fliers in the offices of international companies of the nearby area.
+- Deliver your flyers in the offices of international companies of the nearby area.